-Under the HIPAA Breach Notification rule, covered entities, following a breach of unsecured protected health information, must provide notification of the breach to affected individuals.
-The content requirements for a HIPAA breach notification to individuals are discussed below.
+Under the HIPAA Breach Notification Rule, covered entities, following a breach of unsecured protected health information (PHI), must provide notification of the breach to affected individuals.
+HIPAA breach reporting content requirements for patient notification is discussed below.

 How Must Covered Entities Provide Individual Breach Notification?

-Covered entities must provide individual breach notification, by providing notice of a breach of unsecured PHI in written form, by first-class mail, or, alternatively, by email, if the individual affected by the breach has agreed to receive such notices electronically.
+HIPAA breach reporting requirements dictate that covered entities must provide individual breach notification by providing notice of a breach of unsecured PHI in written form, by first-class mail, or, alternatively, by email, if the individual affected by the breach has agreed to receive such notices electronically.

-Under the Breach Notification Rule, What is Substitute Notice?
+Under the HIPAA Breach Notification Rule, What is Substitute Notice?